keinhaar/ModbusTcpKiss/README.md

 If you have special needs, you could always use the basic method:
 - byte[] readRegister(int address, int numberOfRegisters)
 You will get a plain, undecoded byte[] of size "numberOfRegsiters * 2", because each register has 16 bit.

+### Write data
+There are predefined methods which will encode data like
+- void writeUInt16(int address, int value)

+If you have special needs, you could always use the basic method:
+- void WriteRegisters(int address, byte[] data)
+The data array must be a multiple of 2, because each register has 16 bit.
+It's up to you to encode the data as required by your device.

 ## Additional Features
 We added an optional Proxy, that allows us to make more then 1 connection to a device, that otherwise would only accept on connection (like SolarEdge Inverters).
 The ModbusTCPProxyClient is used the same way as the ModbusTCPClient decribed above.
 The only difference is, that it will connect to a ModbusTCPProxyServer, which must be startet first.